-D. Testing results
+D. Testing Results

 The result covers all possible combinations based on the highest frequency of the pair as the accepted alignment.
 The other combinations are not deleted because they may come to constitute a proper alignment when the quantity of training data is increased.
 The alignment results should be more accurate if the number of examples is extended since it is based on the occurrence frequency of the word and phrase pair in the sentence.
+Table IV illustrates the 15 combinations of matrix elements (ayahku tidur/ bapak kula sare) extracted from the first row of Tables IIIA and IIIB.